dokku/dokku/docs/getting-started/troubleshooting.md

 __Solution:__

-This can happen when your application is configured to enforce secure connections, but you don't have SSL set up for it.
+This isn't usually an issue with Dokku, but rather an app config problem.
+This can happen when your application is configured to enforce secure connections/HSTS, but you don't have SSL set up for the app.

 In Rails at least, if your `application.rb` or `environmnents/production.rb` include the line `configure.force_ssl = true`, which includes HSTS try commenting that out and redeploying.

-If this solves the issue, longer term you may want to consider [configuring SSL](http://dokku.viewdocs.io/dokku/configuration/ssl/).
+If this solves the issue temporarily, longer term you should consider [configuring SSL](http://dokku.viewdocs.io/dokku/configuration/ssl/).